HamzaZahid5/Vs-Minndco-HS/readme.md

    0.64.3 dependencies (glog, Firebase, Folly, Boost, Sentry) keep compiling cleanly on modern Xcode toolchains.
-The script now forces glog to build for **arm64** while keeping the classic `arm-apple-darwin` host triple so configure succeeds on Xcode 16.4, patches Firebase/Folly/Boost headers, and rewrites the bundled Sentry profiling sources so they build with the older GNU++14 standard they were authored against.
-The Podfile also pins `Sentry/HybridSDK` to **7.31.5** to match the downgraded `@sentry/react-native@4.15.x` package.
+The script now forces glog to build for **arm64** while keeping the classic `arm-apple-darwin` host triple so configure succeeds on Xcode 16.4, patches Firebase/Folly/Boost headers, rewrites the bundled Sentry profiling sources so they build with the older GNU++14 standard, and scrubs any stale `Sentry/HybridSDK (= 8.x)` locks from `Podfile.lock` before installation.
+That ensures CocoaPods resolves `Sentry/HybridSDK` **7.31.5** to match the downgraded `@sentry/react-native@4.15.x` package without manual `pod update` steps.
 3. Open `ios/MindCotine.xcworkspace` in Xcode and build/run the `MindCotine` scheme.

 ### Firebase